 - 1. The Award is to recognize distinguished lifelong achievements involving multidisciplinary and global contributions to ceramic technology, science, education, and art. - a.
 The conditions for eligibility for the W. David Kingery Award are as follows: - i.
 There are no limitations regarding nationality, sex, or religion. - ii.
 A nominee must be living.
 But in the event of death subsequent to selection but prior to presentation, the Award shall be made posthumously.
 The eligibility for the W. David Kingery Award is open to all persons world-wide. - d.
-The annual award of the W. David Kingery Award shall be a glass commemorative piece, a certificate, and an honorarium of \$5,000. - e.
-The W. David Kingery Award will be presented at the Annual Banquet of The American Ceramic Society.
+If any candidate be worthy to be selected annually, the annual award of the W. David Kingery Award shall be a glass commemorative piece, a certificate, and an honorarium of \$5,000.